 How to practice Mindfulness outside of Meditation?

 At first, you should try 3-4 conscious breaths, when you rest your observation on the sensation of your breath comes in and goes out from your body.
 You should be very careful about all the happenings in your present moment, which is the core of your Mindfulness.

 You may feel really amazing when you will start learning Mindfulness outside of Meditation, for instance when you eat something, the direction is to pay a complete attention to the food you like to eat or the piece of food you raised to your mouth, the food touched your tongue, chewed and finally swallowed.
 Now you felt if the food is good, bad or just delicious.
 You might think it is really delicious.

 There may be several benefits of Mindfulness outside of Meditation practice, but we have described six benefits.

 - Mindfulness allows our mind relax from our addiction on discursive lengthy thoughts.
 Certainly, we should think everything in time, but our mind is very frequent about the past and future of stressful thinking.
-Generally, our mind replay miserable experiences from the past and copy the sad structure about the future.
+Generally, our mind replays miserable experiences from the past and copy the sad structure about the future.
 Beyond doubt is very tiring and not very productive.
-To pay attention about the occurring in the present is always good, and give us relief from our painful thoughts and repeated thought patterns.
+To pay attention about the occurring in the present is always good, and give us relief from our painful thoughts and repetitive thought patterns.

 - Mindfulness takes us out of ourselves.
-Mindfulness helps us to manage against the sad feelings when these kinds of thoughts abrupt our entire sense of self and feel more pain in mind.
+Mindfulness helps us to manage the sad feelings when these kinds of thoughts abrupt our entire sense of self and feel more pain in mind.